dhowe/gvision-test/README.md

 then visit http://localhost:3000 in browser

-<em>note: this server will not work without a valid json credentials file</em>
+<em>Note: analysis will not work without a valid json credentials file</em>